Hawise Lestrange: Middle and later years

-From the 1270s Hawise began to take more a prominent role in the management of the family estates, in part perhaps because she was much younger than her aging, though still active, husband Gruffudd.
+From the 1270s Hawise began to take a more prominent role in the management of the family estates, in part perhaps because she was much younger than her aging, though still active, husband Gruffudd.
 Around 1270 she took personal control of her brother Hamon's manor of Church Stretton, Shropshire, while he went on crusade, and ultimately assumed full responsibility for the manor in her own right when Hamon died on crusade.
 She was a figure of family authority, seemingly central to the arrangements made both for her children's marriages and for the future of her husband's patrimonial lands.
 In providing for the family after his death, Gruffudd ap Gwenwynwyn made sure his Hawise's dower was preserved.
 In 1277 he issued a charter to his wife granting her dower interests then included the township of Buttington, the commotes of Deuddwr and Caereinion and pastures in Cyfeiliog and Arwystli.
 Certain of these territories had also been held in dower by her mother-in-law Margaret Corbet.

 After Gruffudd's death in 1286, Hawise ruled her family and much of their territory with something of an iron fist, becoming involved in (among other things) the determined harassment of her daughter-in-law Joan, the widow of her eldest son Owain.
 By 1302, however, Hawise was finding estate administration a burden, and between that year and 1306 she was granted permission by the crown to present her debts at the Exchequer of Chester, rather than at Westminster, 'for her easement'.
 In 1308 she relinquished the custody of the barony of Pool to her only surviving son, Gruffudd Fychan.

 Hawise Lestrange died in November 1310, probably aged in her mid-late eighties.
 There is evidence to suggest that she was buried at the Cistercian Abbey of Strata Marcella Abbey, the foundation of her husband's ancestor Owain Cyfeiliog.